Shushandr/offroad/readme.txt

 ============
 * export tracks as webpage added.
 * Track information window as context menu entry for tracks added
+* Elevation is shown in the track information window as a curve.

 0_1-Beta3:
 ============